The Core Belief

 The issue lies in technique.
 If a person plays golf, has had no formal training, and has a horrible golf swing, it is not logical to deduce that the sport of golf sucks.
 The golf-swing sucks because there has been no modifying of their technique.
 Again, the lack of technique makes golf crappy to play, not the golf itself.
 Parenting operates on the same level and when we don't hone our technique then we often struggle to not want to fire our kids...or our kids struggle to not want and fire us.
 Restated, our parenting techniques make parenting sucky.
 Not parenting itself.

-You can email me at [email protected] any questions of comments.
+You can email me at [email protected] with any questions of comments.

 "I seriously think Family Podcast Network is the answer so many of us parents have been looking for!
 Mr. Gibson has addressed multiple issues that I have currently been struggling through with my children [and] is bringing a variety of quality information in a format that is warm and supportive which, is such a blessing."